bhatti/api-mock-service/README.md

 In above example, the curl command is passing the URL of real service as an HTTP header ``X-Mock-Url``.
 In addition, you can pass other authorization headers as needed.

-## Viewing the Recorded Mock Scenario
+## Viewing the Recorded API Scenario
 The API mock-service will store the request/response in a YAML file under a data directory that you can specify.
 For example, you may see a file under:

 ```bash